hooray4me/m3u2strm/README.md

 Pre-reqs:
 1. Make sure you have python3 installed.
 2. python3 -m ensurepip
-3. python3 -m pip install asyncio
-4. python3 -m pip install tools
+3. python3 -m pip install tools
-5. python3 -m pip install wget
+4. python3 -m pip install wget

 Installation and setup:
 1. Clone this repo (requires git to be installed).
 We clone to the root.